mauricioarauujo/spaceship-titanic/README.md

-# Spaceship-Titanic do Kaggle com Kedro e MLflow.
+# Kaggle's Spaceship-Titanic Project with Kedro and MLflow.

-Bem-vindo ao repositório do projeto Spaceship-Titanic, onde exploramos e aplicamos técnicas de MLOps utilizando as ferramentas Kedro e MLflow.
-Neste projeto eu tenho como objetivo aprimorar minhas experiências de desenvolvimento, treinamento e implantação de modelos de Machine Learning, seguindo as melhores práticas.
+Welcome to the Spaceship-Titanic project repository, where we explore and apply MLOps techniques using the Kedro and MLflow tools.
+In this project, I aim to enhance my experiences in developing, training, and deploying Machine Learning models, following best practices.

-## Sobre o Projeto
+## About the Project

-O projeto Spaceship-Titanic é uma jornada emocionante para explorar e analisar o famoso conjunto de dados do Titanic disponível no Kaggle.
-Usamos Kedro para estruturar nosso fluxo de trabalho de ciência de dados e MLflow para rastrear e gerenciar nossos modelos.
-Isso nos permite alcançar um processo de desenvolvimento mais organizado e reproduzível.
+The Spaceship-Titanic project is an exciting journey to explore and analyze the famous Titanic dataset available on Kaggle.
+We use Kedro to structure our data science workflow and MLflow to track and manage our models.
+This allows us to achieve a more organized and reproducible development process.

-## Características Principais
+## Key Features

-- Estruturação do projeto usando Kedro para uma organização escalável e modular.
+- Project structuring using Kedro for scalable and modular organization.
-- Utilização do MLflow para rastrear métricas, experimentos e versões de modelo.
+- Utilization of MLflow to track metrics, experiments, and model versions.
-- Implementação de um pipeline de pré-processamento de dados para garantir consistência.
+- Implementation of a data preprocessing pipeline to ensure consistency.
-- Treinamento de modelos de Machine Learning com acompanhamento de métricas e parâmetros.
+- Training of Machine Learning models with tracking of metrics and parameters.
-- Implantação de modelos de forma automatizada, garantindo a consistência do ambiente.
+- Automated model deployment to ensure environment consistency.

-## Como Começar
+## Getting Started

-1. Clone este repositório: `git clone https://github.com/mauricioarauujo/spaceship-titanic.git`
+1. Clone this repository: `git clone https://github.com/mauricioarauujo/spaceship-titanic.git`
-2. Instale as dependências necessárias: `make install` para rodagem e `make install-dev` para desenvolvimento.
+2. Install the necessary dependencies: `make install` for runtime and `make install-dev` for development.
-3. Explore o fluxo de trabalho do Kedro em [src/](src/).
+3. Explore the Kedro workflow in [src/](src/).
-4. Acompanhe e gerencie seus experimentos no MLflow.
+4. Monitor and manage your experiments in MLflow.
-5. Execute o pipeline de treinamento com o comando: `kedro run`
+5. Run the training pipeline with the command: `kedro run`
-6. Para visualizações de experimentos/rodagens e modelos salvos com mlflow execute o comando: `kedro mlflow ui`
+6. For experiment/run visualizations and models saved with MLflow, run the command: `kedro mlflow ui`
-7. [EXTRA] Para executar pipelines individualmente execute o comando: `kedro run -p {nome_do_pipeline}`.
-Os nomes dos pipelines estão em [src/spaceship_titanic/pipeline_registry.py](src/spaceship_titanic/pipeline_registry.py) (por exemplo, `kedro run -p pp` rodará o pipeline de preprocessamento).
+7. [EXTRA] To run individual pipelines, execute the command: `kedro run -p {pipeline_name}`.
+Pipeline names are in [src/spaceship_titanic/pipeline_registry.py](src/spaceship_titanic/pipeline_registry.py) (for example, `kedro run -p pp` will run the preprocessing pipeline).

-## Fluxo de Trabalho
+## Workflow

-Nosso fluxo de trabalho segue a estrutura do Kedro:
+Our workflow follows the Kedro structure:

-- **src/**: Contém os módulos do projeto e seus pipelines.
+- **src/**: Contains project modules and their pipelines.
-- **conf/base/**: Configurações de projeto compartilhadas.
+- **conf/base/**: Shared project configurations.
-- **conf/local/**: Configurações específicas do ambiente local (não sobem para o git).
+- **conf/local/**: Environment-specific configurations (not pushed to git).
-- **notebooks/**: Notebooks interativos para análise e visualização dos dados.
+- **notebooks/**: Interactive notebooks for data analysis and visualization.
-- **data/**: Armazena dados brutos, intermediários e processados.
+- **data/**: Stores raw, intermediate, and processed data.
-- **mlruns/**: É criada após primeira rodagem.
-Armazenas todas as informações (logs, modelos, parametros, metricas) referentes ao mlflow.
+- **mlruns/**: Created after the first run.
+Stores all information (logs, models, parameters, metrics) related to MLflow.

 ## Pipeline Registry

-- `__default__`: com apenas `kedro run`, será rodado o pipeline de preprocessamento, re-treino e inferencia nos dados de submissão.
+- `__default__`: With just `kedro run`, the preprocessing, retraining, and submission data inference pipelines will run.
-- `pp`: Pre-processamento
+- `pp`: Preprocessing
-- `train`: Pre-processamento + re-treino.
+- `train`: Preprocessing + retraining.
-- `tune`: Pre-processamento + tunagem de diferentes modelos candidatos.
+- `tune`: Preprocessing + tuning of different candidate models.
-- `inference`: Pega o modelo em produção e faz a inferência nos dados de submissão.
+- `inference`: Takes the production model and performs inference on submission data.

 ## Pipelines

-- `pp`: Onde é tratado o dado e gerado as features.
-Esse pipeline é reaproveitado no momento de inferência.
+- `pp`: Where the data is processed and features are generated.
+This pipeline is reused during inference.

-- `train`: É carregado e re-treinado o modelo em produção com os novos dados.
-O modelo em produção só é substituído pelo re-treinado quando a perfomance do modelo re-treinado for pelo menos 3% superior a performance do modelo vigente não re-treinado nos novos dados de teste.
-Tal verificação não faz sentido para o projeto em questão já que os dados são estáticos.
+- `train`: The production model is loaded and retrained with new data.
+The production model is replaced by the retrained model only when the retrained model's performance on the new test data is at least 3% better than the performance of the current untrained model.
+Such verification does not make sense for this project since the data is static.

-- `tune`: Dentre uma série de modelos candidatos é tunado cada modelo nos dados de treino e é pego o que melhor performa nos dados de teste.
-Após isso, é verificado automaticamente se este modelo é superior ao modelo em produção atual, se sim, tal modelo é registrado em staging.
-Se não houver modelo em produção (primeira rodagem, por exemplo), o modelo candidato é salvo automaticamente se sua performance for superior a um dado threshold.
+- `tune`: Among a series of candidate models, each model is tuned with training data, and the model that performs best on test data is selected.
+Afterward, it is automatically verified if this model is superior to the current production model; if yes, this model is registered in staging.
+If there is no production model (for example, the first run), the candidate model is automatically saved if its performance is better than a given threshold.

-- `inference`: É utilizado o pipeline de pre-processamento para gerar as mesmas features e o dado de entrada estar nos mesmos formatos dos dados que foram usados nos treinos.
-Com o modelo em produção, é gerado o arquivo de submissão para a competição no formato csv.
+- `inference`: In the submission competition's feature data, the same preprocessing and data treatments as the training data are applied.
+Upon these data, the production model is used to generate the submission csv file with IDs and predictions.

-## Contribuição
+## Contribution

-Adoramos contribuições!
-Sinta-se à vontade para criar pull requests ou abrir problemas para discutir melhorias e novas ideias.
+Feel free to create pull requests or open issues to discuss improvements and new ideas.

-## Licença
+## License

-Este projeto está licenciado sob a [Licença MIT](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

 ---

-Desenvolvido por Mauricio Araujo (https://github.com/mauricioarauujo)
+Developed by Mauricio Araujo (https://github.com/mauricioarauujo)